MacErikson/FruitInvaders/README.md

 Rebuilding a SpaceInvader-like with pygame

-Fruit will be falling from the sky and you have to shot them.
+Fruit will be falling from the sky and you have to shot it idk.